nick-lehmann/Generi/README.md

 - Specify different parameter to form a build matrix
 - Generate Dockerfile for each combination
 - Build all variations of your image with one command
-- Push to the repository of your choice (not yet)
+- Push to the repository of your choice
 - Everything customisable using [Jinja](https://jinja.palletsprojects.com/en/2.10.x/)

 🛠️ Examples